-Figure 5: Template matching in lamella imaged using the DeCo-Lace approach at fringe-free focus (A) Montage of LamellaFFF 4 overlaid with matches according to their montage coordinates (B) Side view of matches in the lamella, such that the direction of the electron beam is horizontal.
+Figure 5: Template matching in lamella imaged using the DeCo-Lace approach at fringe-free focus.
+(A) Montage of LamellaFFF 4 overlaid with detected targets according to their montage coordinates.
+(B) Side view of targets in the lamella, such that the direction of the electron beam is horizontal.
 (C-E) Magnified area of panel A showing rough ER with associated ribosomes (C) and ribosomes enclosed in a less electron dense inclusion in a granule (D,E).
 (F) Side view of panel E with ribosomes situated inside the granule colored accoding to SNR and other ribosomes colored in grey.